techidaily/site-win11-tips/source/_posts/deciphering-mac-locations-on-your-windows-11-system.md

 ## 3\.
 Find the MAC Address of All Windows 11 Network Adapters

  Your Windows 11 system can have multiple MAC addresses for different connections.
 Wifi connections will have a separate MAC address from an Ethernet connection.
-Similarly, any VM or[VPN](https://www.makeuseof.com/tag/what-is-a-vpn-how-tunneling-works/) will use different network adapter IP configurations.
+Similarly, any VM or [VPN](https://www.makeuseof.com/tag/what-is-a-vpn-how-tunneling-works/) will use different network adapter IP configurations.

  Here's how to check the MAC addresses of all active network adapters on Windows 11: